 Statistics for movement, range and area of effect on various lists are all expressed in inches or squares.
 1 inch on the table or 1 square on a battle map will equal 1.5 meters.
 Each combat turn is 15 seconds (4 turns per minute).
-For some outdoor battles, especially those involving mostly vehicles, it is wise to increase ground scale to 1 inch equaling 15m or 150m.
+For some outdoor battles, especially those involving mostly vehicles, it is wise to increase ground scale to 1 inch equaling 15m or 150m, and so divide move rates, ranges and burst areas by 10 or 100 respectively.